-Sensing is one of the 4 basic functions in Myers-Briggs theory.
+Sensing is one of the 4 basic functions in Myers & Briggs personality theory.
 Referring to the way a person prefers to take in information, it is the opposite of iNtuition and simply means that the person prefers to pay more attention to data taken in through the senses.
 This also implies that the person tends to be more focused on current realities and present circumstances rather than future ideas and possibilities.
 However, not all Sensing is exactly the same.
-A person’s Extroversion or Introversion impacts the way this function operates.
+A person's Extroversion or Introversion impacts the way this function operates.

 Introverted Sensing (Si)